linto-ai/linto-stt/whisper/README.md

 LinTO-STT-Whisper is an API for Automatic Speech Recognition (ASR) based on [Whisper models](https://openai.com/research/whisper).

 LinTO-STT-Whisper can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.

+It can be used to do offline or real-time transcriptions.

 ## Pre-requisites